spatie/laravel-data/docs/as-a-data-transfer-object/request-to-data-object.md

 Now when you provide an artist with a length of more than 20 characters, the validation will fail just like it would when you created a custom request class for the endpoint.

 We've created a comprehensive set of rule attributes.
-You can find a complete list (here)[URL].
+You can find a complete list [here](/docs/laravel-data/v1/advanced-usage/validation-attributes).

 One special attribute is the Rule attribute.
 With it, you can write rules just like you would when creating a custom Laravel request: